 The Gallup Employee Engagement Model sets about finding an accurate way to measure employee engagement within an organization.
 This model is particularly useful for situations where there are areas for improvement for managers and their teams.
-In order to effectively gauge employee engagement, Gallup developed a model based on a Q12 pyramid that uses a survey to ascertain whether an employee’s performance development needs are being met.
+In order to effectively gauge employee engagement, Gallup developed a model based on a pyramid that uses survey questions to ascertain whether an employee’s performance development needs are being met.

 The ‘X’ Model of Employee Engagement was created by Buck Blessing and Tod White, with the aim of using a formula to increase engagement through contribution.
 This equation is: engagement = contribution + satisfaction.
 This framework is used in workplaces where low employee engagement negatively affects productivity and contribution.
 Where management is concerned with productivity, employees are often focused on job satisfaction — this model sets out to put an emphasis on both in order to glean a higher employee engagement.
 In order for this particular blueprint to be successful, it takes a concerted level of effort from all key players within the organization, including individual employees, managers and executives.
 In this instance, employee engagement will be achieved when maximum contribution intersects with maximum employee satisfaction.